 – Whether the person has consistently paid on time each time they’ve borrowed;

 – If a person has made late payments, how late were they?;

 – When, in time, any payments were missed.
 For example, someone who made a late payment 4 years ago will generally be seen as less risky when compared to someone who has missed payments in the last 6 months;

 – Whether a person has any Court Judgments, bankruptcies, lawsuits or black listings against their name.

 This concerns how much of your available credit you actually use.
 FICO analyses the ratio of credit to debt when calculating this score.
 Someone who has a $20,000 credit card limit with $19k already utilized will generally look riskier than someone who has only used $5,000.
 In other words, if you’re constantly maxing out your credit limits, it suggests you are less responsible and are a riskier proposition.

 #3 Length of History – 15%

 It’s often hard to assess someone’s creditworthiness if they’ve only used credit for a short period.
 It’s quite difficult to assess how fiscally responsible someone is over, say, only 6 months as enough time hasn’t been allowed to pass to allow for a proper analysis.
-However, a lengthy credit history is only going to help you provided it’s not littered with late or non-payments.
-Essentially, FICO is looking for a lengthy history that has been consistently well managed.
+However, lengthy credit history is only going to help you provided it’s not littered with late or non-payments.
+Essentially, FICO is looking for a long history that has been consistently well managed.

 #4 Types of Credit – 10%

-FICO’s scoring also looks at the different types of credit you have; whether that’s a credit card, mortgage or car loan and likes to see that all of your loans are being managed responsibly.
+FICO’s scoring also looks at the different types of credit you have; whether that’s a credit card, mortgage, or car loan, and likes to see that all of your loans are being managed responsibly.